jeonggyukim/jeonggyukim.github.io.old/content/home/about.md

 with [Prof. Woong-Tae Kim](http://astro.snu.ac.kr/~wkim) for my PhD degree.
 I expect to defend my dissertation in June, 2018.
 My research focus is on theoretical and computational astrophysics in the areas of star formation and interstellar medium (ISM).
-The primary goal of my thesis is to understand the dynamics of ionized bubbles ("HII regions") formed around young star clusters and their impact on natal molecular clouds.
+The primary goal of my research is to understand the dynamics of ionized bubbles ("HII regions") formed around young star clusters and their impact on natal molecular clouds.

-Using linear stability analysis as well as numerical simulations, I have previously studied gravitational instability of a gaseous disk confined by an external pressure, interfacial instability of evaporation fronts in the two-phase ISM, wiggle instability of galactic spiral shocks, and instability of ionization fronts surrounding HII regions.
+Prior to embarking on the thesis project, I studied gravitational instability of a gaseous disk confined by an external pressure, interfacial instability of evaporation fronts in the two-phase ISM, wiggle instability of galactic spiral shocks, and instability of magnetized ionization fronts surrounding HII regions.